apache/spark/docs/integration.rst

 """""""""""""""""

 - :ref:`FileToGoogleCloudStorageOperator` : Uploads a file to Google Cloud Storage.
-- :ref:`GoogleCloudStorageCopyOperator` : Copies objects (optionally from a directory) filtered by 'delimiter' (file extension for e.g .json) from a bucket to another bucket in a different directory, if required.
 - :ref:`GoogleCloudStorageCreateBucketOperator` : Creates a new cloud storage bucket.
 - :ref:`GoogleCloudStorageListOperator` : List all objects from the bucket with the give string prefix and delimiter in name.
 - :ref:`GoogleCloudStorageDownloadOperator` : Downloads a file from Google Cloud Storage.
 - :ref:`GoogleCloudStorageToBigQueryOperator` : Loads files from Google cloud storage into BigQuery.
-- :ref:`GoogleCloudStorageToGoogleCloudStorageOperator` : Copies a single object from a bucket to another, with renaming if requested.
+- :ref:`GoogleCloudStorageToGoogleCloudStorageOperator` : Copies objects from a bucket to another, with renaming if requested.

 .. _FileToGoogleCloudStorageOperator: